dpwiese/personal-website/content/posts/react-native-gomobile.md

 ## Introduction to Go

-Start by going through the Golang tutorial: <a href="https://tour.golang.org/welcome/1" target="_blank">A Tour of Go</a>.
+Start by going through the Golang tutorial: [A Tour of Go](https://tour.golang.org/welcome/1).
 It provides a very nice walkthrough to introduce the language.
 You can find more Go resources at the end of this document.
 The following will give the briefest introduction to Go so that following examples can be understood.